We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Thorne, Pure Encapsulations, and MegaFood are among the magnesium brands our dietitians recommend most.
 See what else made the list, plus learn how to choose the right magnesium for your needs.

-While it’s found in many foods, including vegetables, whole grains, nuts, and beans, people who don’t consume enough of these foods regularly might not be meeting the recommended daily amount of magnesium.
+While it’s found in many foods, including vegetables, whole grains, nuts, and beans, if you don’t consume enough of these foods regularly you might not be meeting the recommended daily amount of magnesium.

 • anxiety levels